 It has been voted as one of the best-preserved garden city suburbs.
 You will understand why once you look at the gorgeous fountain and beautifully restored homes in Alexander Circle.

 Its close proximity to the trendy shops on High Street and the North Saskatchewan River banks makes for active living.

-Strathcona is a quaint neighbourhood filled with historic charm.
-Its close proximity to Whyte Avenue, the downtown core and the University of Alberta makes it a favourite for young artistic people.
+Strathcona is a quaint neighborhood filled with historic charm.
+Its proximity to Whyte Avenue, the downtown core, and the University of Alberta makes it a favorite for young artistic people.
 It is home to the Fringe Festival and a great indoor farmer’s market.

 3. Hazedean district